mandabakah/mortgagecalc/README.md

-# hometap

 ## Overview ###
-This is the work for the take home exercise for Hometap
+This is an example for cypress automation

 ### Instructions to run automated tests: